Waffle the Wonder Dog: Awards

 In 2018, Waffle the Wonder Dog was a nominee in the Children's Pre-School Live Action category at the Children's BAFTA awards.
 Also in 2018, it was a finalist in the Up to 6 Fiction category at the Prix Jeunesse International Festival.
 In 2019 the programme was a nominee in the Best Pre-School Programme category at the Broadcast Awards.

+Waffle's After School Club

+Waffle's After School Club is a 10 part spin off series that commenced airing on CBeebies and BBC iPlayer on 1 September 2025.
+The new series follows Waffle, along with his human friends Mr. Brooklyn-Bell, Mrs. Hobbs and George the cat, as they participate in a variety of activities with children at an after-school club.
+The series features many of the original cast including Rufus Hound, Tahliya Lowles, Angela Curran and James Merry as well as new younger characters.